Celebrity Big Brother (British TV series) series 9: Live streaming

 Due to a large outcry from fans in the 2011 series for there being no live streaming, this series introduced a new show named Big Brother: Live from the House, which was scheduled to air after every eviction for one hour on Channel 5's sister channel 5*.
 On Day 15, Big Brother: Live from the House won 5* its highest ever rating since its launch in 2006, with 994,000 viewers tuning in to watch the live streaming.
 This has called for Channel 5 to re-introduce the 24-hour live feed.

 House

 Channel 5 released images of the updated house two days prior to the launch on 3 January 2012.
 The physical layout of the house remains mostly unchanged from the previous series, however the house theme was changed to an Alpine chalet, with much wood, fur and leather furnishings.
 The sauna was removed and a hot tub was installed to replace it.
 Unlike previous versions of Celebrity Big Brother aired in the winter, the pool still remained in the garden.

 The Diary Room

 An image of the diary chair was released on 4 January 2012 on the official Facebook page.
-The chair is made from wood with leather cushioning, and contributes to theAlpine chalet theme for the house.
+The chair is made from wood with leather cushioning, and contributes to the Alpine chalet theme for the house.